Let me start with a story to illustrate the benefits of silence

 “It is a sin to be silent when it is your duty to protest.”

 The fact is, your health is negatively impacted by the amount of noise you’re exposed to every day.
 The good news is that it isn’t hard to start taking a few small steps to increase the silent moments in life.
-You’ll start to see the positive change almost immediately.
+You’ll start to see the positive change and the benefits of silence almost immediately.

 Have you found it challenging dealing with noise in your life?
 Share your struggles with noise and your own ways to add silence in your life in the comments…